An-Cockrell/LLM_Model_Conversion/README.md

 # LLM_Model_Conversion
 ## Installation notes

+In order to run the LLM model interaction, you must install the python conda environment and activate it.
+Create the env with all its dependencies by running .`conda env create -f LLM_Environment.yml` at the command line.

+Activate it by running `conda activate LLM`

 In order to render the simulation graphically so that you can see what is happening, this uses SDL2.
 The simulation can be paused by focusing on the simulation graphics window and pressing spacebar.
 To change the render size, change the `GRID_SIZE` parameter in `rendering.h` to be smaller for a smaller rendering, or larger for a bigger one.